NorthPew/Chappy/README.md

 | sender   | Array     | It tells who the sender was and it's unique id |
 | edited   | Boolean   | It tells if the message has been edited or not |

-Thank you for reading this readme! ❤️
+Wow, thank you for reading this readme! ❤️